 Careers in Computer and Information Sciences

-The careers that fall within the Computer and Information Science categories cover a vast range of opportunities—from a children’s librarian to a network engineer for an international government agency or from a records manager in a federal repository to a Web designer at a not-for-profit organization.
+Graduates of our school can be found in a vast array of careers—from a children’s librarian to a network engineer for an international government agency or from a records manager in a federal repository to a web designer at a not-for-profit organization.

-Whether it is your dream to become an archivist, the CEO of a major tech company, a software engineer, information architect, professor or something else, at the School of Computing and Information we are committed to preparing you for the workforce and assisting you in the job search.
+Whether it is your dream to become an archivist, the CEO of a major tech company, a software engineer, information architect, professor or something else, the School of Computing and Information is committed to preparing you for the workforce and assisting you in your job search.

 Our graduates can be found working in various positions for companies across the country and around the world, including: